buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyBoundedValue.md

 The _IfcPropertyBoundedValue_ allows for the specification of an interval for the value component of the property description.
 If either the _LowerBoundValue_ or the _UpperBoundValue_ is not given, then it indicates an open bound (either a minimum value or a maximum value).
 The interval is by definition inclusive, that is, the value given for the _LowerBoundValue_ or the _UpperBoundValue_ is included in the interval.

-> NOTE&nbsp; An _IfcPropertyBoundedValue_ may be exchanged with no values assigned yet.
+> NOTE  An _IfcPropertyBoundedValue_ may be exchanged with no values assigned yet.
 In this case the _LowerBoundValue_ and the _UpperBoundValue_ are set to NIL.

 |Name|UpperBoundValue|LowerBoundValue|SetPointValue|Type (through IfcValue)|Unit|